Anton Reisenegger

-Anton Reisenegger von Oepen (born 21 January 1969) is a Chilean musician who is the lead guitarist and vocalist of the thrash/death metal band Criminal.
+Anton Reisenegger von Oepen (born 21 January 1969) is a Chilean musician who is the guitarist and vocalist of the thrash/death metal band Criminal as well as guitarist and vocalist of death metal band Pentagram Chile.
 He is also the host of the extreme metal radio show Disco Duro on Radio Futuro.

-At the age of 16, Reisenegger was involved in the gestation of a new musical movement within Chile, heavy metal.
-He began to play with friends to form one of the main bands of the underground world: Pentagram Chile.

 Career

 Pentagram (1985–1992, 2007–present)

-Pentagram was the first band in which Reisenegger performed as voice, guitar, and frontman.
-The group debuted on 28 December 1985, with the following lineup: Reisenegger (vocals and lead guitar), Juan Pablo Uribe (guitar), and Eduardo Topelberg (drums).

-By 1987, the band recorded a demo (Demo I) in which Reisenegger improvised on bass guitar.
-Due to limited media coverage of the genre at the time, it was left for the fans to spread the albums of different bands.
-This was primarily accomplished by simply exchanging cassettes among fans and followers.
-This marketing method made Demo I quite popular within the extreme metal underground scene.
+On 28 December 1985, Reisenegger formed Pentagram with Juan Pablo Uribe (guitar), and Eduardo Topelberg (drums).
+By 1987, the band had recorded a demo (Demo I) in which Reisenegger also played bass guitar.
+Due to limited media coverage of the genre at the time, recognition was achieved by word of mouth and through fans distributing tape recordings.
+This marketing method made Demo I popular within the Chilean extreme metal underground scene.

-In September of that year, Pentagram released their second demo, called Demo II, which was well received.
-Thanks to internal distribution, the band was able to record a single in Switzerland, through the Chainsaw Murder Records label.
+In September 1987, Reisenegger recruited bassist Alfredo 'El Bey' Peña and released a second demo tape, named Demo II, which was well received.
+Increased popularity gained from tape distribution allowed the band able to record a single in Switzerland, through the Chainsaw Murder Records label.

-The loss of motivation of the group came from the national and international labels' disinterest in their music, which led to decreases in the quality and ingenuity of the music.
-All this, plus the immaturity of the members, led to the separation of the group.

-Pentagram said goodbye to their public in 1988 at the Plaza Manuel Rodríguez before a crowd of 2,000 people.
+Pentagram was not able to attain the level of recognition to catch the interest of national and international record labels, leading to a drop in motivation and music quality, and ultimately, their split.
+Pentagram played their last concert before separating in 1988 at the Plaza Manuel Rodríguez to a crowd of nearly two thousand people.

-On 27 May 2001, a packed Caupolicán theater witnessed the return of Pentagram to the stage, this time with both old and new fans.
+After the untimely death of band member 'El Bey' and the failed reformation of the band in 1991, Reisenegger announced a reunion concert on 27 May 2001 at Teatro Providencia.
+The concert was recorded into a live record named Pentagram Reborn 2001.

+Reisenegger reformed the band in 2009 and released their debut album The Malefice in 2013, 28 years after the band's inception.

 Fallout (1989)

-Fallout was a fairly short-lived project, Reisenegger only lasted a year in the group and then withdrew.
-The style was more influenced by thrash and power metal, unlike his previous band that was clearly death metal.
+Reisenegger was part of Fallout, a short-lived project; he only lasted a year in the group and then withdrew.
+Their style was more influenced by thrash and power metal, unlike his previous band that was clearly death metal.

 They released two demos, which did not seem to gain much support.
 Yet despite the limited success of the project, this was the beginnings of what would be his most ambitious and well-known product: Criminal.